 Gréolières is a small and easily accessible village that lies on the edge of a cliff overlooking the Loup River.
-The drive to the village has spectacular views, and that is part of the reason why you should go.
-The village has a few restaurants and is totally unpretentious, being a place for the locals rather than the tourists.
+The drive to the village has spectacular views, and that is partly the reason you should go.
+The village has a few restaurants and is the perfect place for feeling like one of the locals, rather than a visitor.

 Gourdon is truly breathtaking.
-The village has practically been carved out of the rock at 760m above sea level, and you will be surprised to find there is a castle within its walls.
-The castle has been visited by Queen Victoria, and the garden was designed by the same man behind Versailles!
+The village has practically been carved out of the majestic rock at 760m above sea level, and you will be surprised to find there is a castle right within its walls!
+The castle has been visited by Queen Victoria herself, and the garden was designed by the same man behind Versailles!
+Truly magical.

 Le Bar sur Loup

-One of the most picturesque hill villages, Le Bar sur Loup, has a castle, keep and chapel right at the top of the hill it is built on.
-The pretty buildings that line the streets will make you feel as though you have stepped back in time, and from the peak of the village you can see the beautiful countryside and trees which surround it.
+One of the most picturesque hill villages, Le Bar sur Loup, has a castle, keep and chapel right at the top of the beautiful hill it was built on.
+The pretty buildings that line the streets will make you feel as though you have stepped back in time, and from the peak of the village you can see the mesmerising countryside and surrounding trees.

 St Paul de Vence

-St Paul de Vence is probably the most well-known of the hill village located near Nice because of its association with some of the worlds greatest artists.
+St Paul de Vence is probably the most well-known of the hill villages that are located near Nice, because of its association with some of the world’s greatest artists.
 People like Picasso and Matisse have either lived in the village or drawn inspiration from it.
-St Paul de Vence has several art galleries full of modern art to visit, and it is truly an art lovers paradise.
+St Paul de Vence has several art galleries full of modern art to visit, and it is truly an art lover’s paradise.

 Mougins is a popular town to village, located between Cannes and Grasse and a favourite of ours at Quality Villas.
 It is a centre of gastronomy due to the many fabulous restaurants and cafes located in the town, some with Michelin stars.
 One of Mougins most alluring features are the trees which grow through the restaurant terraces that look out on the main square.

-Peillon sits in isolation surrounded by forest covered mountains and deep valleys, yet is only 12km from Nice.
+Peillon sits in isolation surrounded by forest-covered mountains, and deep valleys yet are only 12km from Nice.
 It is small, peaceful and completely pedestrianized.
 There is no influence from tourists, which is surprising to see at a place so close to the hustle and bustle of Nice.
 At the top of the village next to the church, there is a panoramic map pointing out all the nearby peaks and walking trails.